quteron/algorithmify/algorithms/sorting/comparison-sort/insertion-sort/README.md

 So let's get started!

 ### Rules of the Game
-The main idea is again to divide array into two parts:
+The basic idea is again to divide array into two parts:

 * sorted part at left end;
 * unsorted part at right end.